 I am, by nature, a high-stress person.
 Some might call me high-strung, even (oh, that’s a pun).

 Right now I don’t actually have that much long-term stress.
-The wedding is looming, yes, but I’ve managed to break down all the stuff left to do into manageable chunks (ask me again if I’m stressed about the wedding in oh, another seven weeks or so).
+Our wedding is looming, yes, but I’ve managed to break down all the stuff left to do into manageable chunks (ask me again if I’m stressed about the wedding in another seven weeks or so).
 We are doing well, financially, at the moment.
 Matt and I have been having lots of talks about the future and what it holds and I feel pretty secure with that.

 It’s the little every day things that brutalize me.
 When the cats are constantly fighting, or the fridge is cluttered, or my laundry pile seems to be reproducing on its own.

 Last week I had a mini-meltdown after an email I was supposed to send at 3:30 p.m. was still bouncing back to me at 5 p.m. thanks to insufficient data capabilities.
 It was a production day, too, and we were short staffed.
 I had to deal with FTP errors, and lots of running around.
 When I went downstairs to leave my co-worker pointed out I was covered in hives.